edlwang/ProbabilisticMLFinalProject/index.md

 To generate the partial noisy point cloud, we first choose a random unit vector in $\mathbb{R}^3$ to serve as the "viewpoint" of the agent looking at the 3D form.
 We take the dot product of each point with the viewpoint vector and keep only the points that are associated with the top $k$ values of the dot products to get the points that are "observable" by the model.
 For each of the remaining $k$ points in the partial point cloud, we perturb each point using independent, zero-mean Gaussian noise.
 This gives us the final piece of our data set, which is the partial noisy point cloud that would be observed by an agent.

 To generate a data set, we repeat the process above until we get as many samples as desired.
-For our dataset, we generated 200 samples, 100 ellipsoids and 100 parallelipipeds.
 Each full 3D point cloud contained 10000 points, and each partial point cloud contained 1000 points.
 For perturbation, we used a multivariate Gaussian distribution with $\mu = 0$ and $\Sigma = 0.01 I_{3}$.

 :::{dropdown} Dataset Generation Code
 ```{code} python